stadium-software/repeater-datagrid/README.md

    1. Add the class you assigned to the Main Container to the input parameter of the "RepeaterDataGridState" script (e.g. server-side-datagrid)
 3. Drag the type called "DataGridState" to the script
    1. Assign the output called "Values" from the "RepeaterDataGridState" script to the "DataGridState" type
-4. Drag the "Select" query into the script
+4. Drag the "BasicSelect" query into the script
-5. Complete the "Select" query input parameters by selecting the properties from the "DataGridState" type.
+5. Complete the "BasicSelect" query input parameters by selecting the properties from the "DataGridState" type.
 If you are using your own datasource, you need to make use of these values to return the correct dataset to the *Repeater*
    1. offsetRows: = ~.DataGridState.offset
    2. pageSize: = ~.DataGridState.pageSize
    3. sortField: = ~.DataGridState.sortField